 - With a higher center of gravity, RVs traveling as high as 55 mph risk rollovers at turns or during high winds.

-- RV drivers miss blind spots that cover a substantial amount of surrounding area.
+- RV drivers miss blind spots that cover a substantial amount of the surrounding area.
 This includes several feet in front and behind the vehicle, as well as the back end of the left and right sides.

 Catastrophic Injuries When Hit by an RV